UncleJ4ck/IT-Stuff/Arduino/Potentiometer/README.md

 # Potentiometer Controller

-it's a mini project i made in school, using [Tinkercad](https://www.tinkercad.com) platform, it's basically controls the intensity of the LEDs depending on potentiometer position.
-I learned how to use a sensor to controle lights or anything that it's connected to your electrical circuit.
+it's a mini project i made in school, using [Tinkercad](https://www.tinkercad.com) platform, I learned how to use a sensor to controle lights or anything that it's connected to your electrical circuit.

+## How it works

+Using the Arduino analog input function to control the brightness of the LED light by reading input voltage values through a potentiometer.

 ## Connection